allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 ```

 The standard collection was a bit slower: 16,854 for `coll-ord` vs 16,038 for `coll-ts`.
 Although the difference is small,
-another point comes for time series: simple search is slightly faster than in the case of the regular collection.
+another point goes to time series: simple search is slightly faster than in the case of the regular collection.

-But we're yet to discuss the most interesting part.
+But we’re yet to discuss the most interesting part.
 Time series is primarily used for quick aggregate counting.
-Let's
+Let’s
 see what the comparison looks like when calculating the arithmetic mean in a given time interval.

 The script below (saved as `gen-aggregate.sh`) creates a list of queries calculating the arithmetic mean of ratings for